tijsvandenheuvel/login_application/security-app/team_3.md

     this ensures encrypted session ID token

-4. create authentication middleware create **Express.js** file for middleware (server.js) establish connection with **MySQL** database
+4. create authentication middleware
+    We will create an **Express.js** file for middleware (app.js), and establish a connection with a **MySQL** database.
+    These are the node libraries we will use:
     - express-session: store & acces sessions with browser cookies
     - bcrypt: hash & salt password
     - sequelize: ORM to manage models & migrations
     - ejs: view engine to add node code to html
     - mysql2: used by sequelize to communicate to Mysql

-    login & register requests handled by account_controller.js
+    Login & register requests are handled by account_controller.js.

     > fix routing / redirecting to manouvre between methods
     > make username case insensitive

 5. slow hashing & salted
-    use **bcrypt** library for hashing & salting
+    We will use the **bcrypt** library for hashing & salting.

 6. write database connection & queries
-    authenticate by checking username & password in database
+    If someone tries to log in, we will authenticate the user by checking username & password in database:
     - check if username is in db
     - check if username & hashedpassword are same as in database
     - post username & hashedpassword